You pitched a tent where? In the living room? Huh?

 In our 5 tips for creating a memorable weekend adventure, we recommend pitching a tent in the house.
 Don’t stop there!
 If it is raining, grab a blanket and have a picnic right there on the carpet.
 You can do a classic food picnic or try a “book picnic” with all the aforementioned titles.
 This usually works well with a few snacks!

 3. Build a Fire.

 What’s a camp out without a fire?
-Try these mini campfires or this cute paper towel roll camp fire art project.
-If you’re not feel crafty, check out some of these playful indoor camping supplies from the Land of Nod.
+Try these mini campfires or this cute paper towel roll campfire art project.
+If you’re not feeling crafty, check out some of these playful indoor camping supplies from the Land of Nod.

 4. Indoor Smores.

 I admit I’ve made smores in the microwave before.
 Still, something is lacking when you pop it into the microwave and watch that beast of a mallow grow and grow.
 Kathy over at Merriment Design hit the nail on the head, they need a little brown crispiness.
 Actually, in my personal opinion a “little burn.”